sparktsang/sparktsang.github.io/_posts/insurance.md

 And then, by accident, I discovered a glitch in the simulation.

 In a few moments of weakness, or perhaps clarity, I broke character.
 I abandoned the script.
+It felt less like courage than a system error in my own programming.
 I found myself speaking against my own financial interest—telling a prospect, "Given your situation, you probably don't actually need this type of insurance."
 And in those moments, I would see a flicker of something extraordinary in their eyes.
 A look of genuine, surprised trust.
 It was a look that could only be earned when they realized you were no longer an actor playing a salesman, but a human being telling them a difficult, unprofitable truth.

 It was a beautiful, terrifying moment, because in its authenticity, it revealed the utter artificiality of everything else.
 It was the system's greatest vulnerability.